wagtail/wagtail/docs/reference/contrib/routablepage.md

     'year/2015/'
 ```

 This method only returns the part of the URL within the page.
-To get the full URL, you must append it to the values of either the {attr}`~wagtail.models.Page.url` or the {attr}`~wagtail.models.Page.full_url` attribute on your page:
+To get the full URL, you must append it to the values of either the {attr}`~wagtail.models.Page.get_url` or the {attr}`~wagtail.models.Page.full_url` attribute on your page:

 ```python
 >>> event_page.url + event_page.reverse_subpage('events_for_year', args=(2015, ))